Last Updated on January 14, 2022

 However, our rational self knows that excessive alcohol consumption never got us anywhere (except in trouble), so we slowly back off.
 We’re at an impasse, with the internal conflict brewing: to drink or not to drink?
 And if so, how much?

 We all have a limit to the alcohol we can consume without a headache the next day, yet we can easily exceed that amount without proper planning.
-That’s where mindfulness and preparation can come to the rescue to help keep us sane—and hangover-free—this holiday season.
+That’s where mindfulness and preparation can come to the rescue.
+Below, we’ll discuss how to drink mindfully—and stay hangover-free—this holiday season.

-Here are five tips for mindful drinking that I use with my clients to get them through the boozy holiday season.
+Here are five mindful drinking tips that I use with my clients to get them through the boozy holiday season:

 Approach every occasion to drink with confidence and a different perspective.
 Why?
 Because with the right mindset, we can accomplish anything—including moderate drinking.
 Prepare ahead of time and imagine how you really want this experience to go.
 This practice can give you the inspiration and confidence to move toward what you want—i.e. fewer hangovers and more control over alcohol.

 Some practical ways to shift your perspective:

 - Take time to visualize exactly how you want the experience to go.
 Write out the details or even create a vision board.
 This will show your ideal scenario to both your conscious and unconscious mind, and help make it your reality.

 - Create a list of everything you’d like to do the next day that a hangover would prevent you from doing.

 - Write down keywords for how you want to feel at the function and the following day.
 Ask yourself honestly what actions you need to take to produce that feeling, and if alcohol should be a part of it.